 Even if you don’t experience many of the classic menopause symptoms, there are a number of things you can do to maintain your health during menopause and after.

 Maintain a healthy diet and active lifestyle.

 Eat a healthy diet, including fruits, vegetables, whole grains, nuts, and seeds.
 Include lean proteins such as poultry, fish, beans, and lentils, and dairy products.
 This is essential for reducing staying healthy during and after menopause.

 It is important to be physically active.
 Add at least 30 minutes of exercise most days of the week, such as walking, running, swimming, biking, or participating in fitness classes at your local community center.
 It is important to do strength-training exercises twice a week, whether at a facility or at home, with resistance bands or weights.
 This is important to maintain muscle mass.
 Small changes such as taking the stairs instead of riding the elevator, and parking further away from your destination in order to walk more are good healthy habits to increase your physical activity on a daily basis.

-Consider taking a calcium and vitamin D supplement to keep your bones strong and prevent osteoporosis.
+Consider taking a calcium and vitamin D supplement to keep your bones strong and prevent bone loss.
 The Recommended Daily Allowance (RDA) for calcium for women age 19 to 50 is 1,000 mg a day, and this increases to 1,200 mg for women over the age of 51.

 Calcium-rich foods include milk and dairy products, canned fish with bones like salmon and sardines, dark green leafy vegetables (kale, collards, broccoli) and calcium-fortified drinks such as orange juice.